Find Grad Schools

 11 Yearly Graduations

 University of North Carolina at Chapel Hill is the 7th most popular school in the nation for students seeking a doctor's degree in philosophy & religious studies.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in philosophy & religious studies from UNC Chapel Hill.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 29% were women.
-University of North Carolina at Chapel Hill philosophy & religious studies graduates who receive their doctor's degree go on to jobs earning a median salary of $58,984.
+About 23% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 #8